abdulkarimgizzini/Temporal-Averaging-LSTM-based-Channel-Estimation-Scheme-for-IEEE-802.11p-Standard/README.md

-This project includes the source code of the LSTM-based channel estimators proposed in "Temporal Averaging LSTM-based Channel Estimation Scheme for IEEE 802.11 p Standard" paper that is published in the proceedings of the IEEE GLOBECOM 2022 conference that was held in Madrid (Spain).
+This repository includes the source code of the LSTM-based channel estimators proposed in "Temporal Averaging LSTM-based Channel Estimation Scheme for IEEE 802.11 p Standard" paper that is published in the proceedings of the IEEE GLOBECOM 2022 conference that was held in Madrid (Spain).
 Please note that the Tx-Rx OFDM processing is implemented in Matlab (Matlab_Codes) and the LSTM processing is implemented in python (PyTorch) (Python_Codes).

 ### Matlab_Codes